Bimi05/bstats/README.md

 # Miscellaneous

-- If you are currently using this wrapper, please star this repository 😊
+- Please star this repository if you're satisfied with the wrapper 😊
-- If you come across an issue in the wrapper, please [create an issue](https://github.com/Bimi05/bstats/issues).
+- Have you come across an issue in the wrapper?
+No worries!
+Just [create an issue](https://github.com/Bimi05/bstats/issues)!
 - If you need an API key, visit the [Brawl Stars API](https://developer.brawlstars.com/#/) page.
    - You must create an account in order to create and use an API key.